• Skip to primary navigation

 Using a non-stick skillet or griddle is best here.
 If you don't have one, use cooking spray to make sure the quesadillas don't get "stuck".
 (They will.
 I learned the hard way.)

-To make sure each quesadilla is the similar in size, it works best to lay all four tortillas out on the counter at one time and approach layering the fillings in assembly line fashion.
+To make sure each quesadilla is similar in size, it works best to lay all four tortillas out on the counter at one time and approach layering the fillings in assembly line fashion.

 It's fine if the sun-dried aioli stays a little chunky.
 (It's really yummy and would be fantastic on a sandwich or with scrambled eggs or an omelette.)